 Our show is considered to be one of the top three international shows for illustration.
-Unlike other major shows we look beyond our borders to invite illustrators from all over the world.
-Our international panel of judges are some of the top design directors, art directors, graphic designers, editors and illustrators working today.
-Not only are you being seen by those who commission illustration, as a winner your exposure in our printed Annual, online site and digital edition is invaluable.
+Our international panel of judges are some of the top design directors, art directors, graphic designers, and illustrators working today.
+Not only is your work being seen by those who commission illustration, as a winner your exposure in our printed Annual, online site and digital edition is invaluable.

 What areas of illustration are covered in the 3x3 Show?

 Unlike any other show we have a multitude of categories.
-Our Professional Show includes animation, advertising, books including picture books, comics, corporate communication, covers, seven categories of editorial illustration, ephemera, fashion, gallery, packaging, posters, sci-fi, self-promotion, textiles, three-dimensional and unpublished.
+Our Professional Show includes animation, advertising, books, picture books, comics, corporate communication, covers, six specific categories of editorial illustration, ephemera, gallery, murals, packaging, posters, sci-fi, self-promotion, surface design, three-dimensional and unpublished.
 Our Student Show categories include animation, books, picture books, illustration and sci-fi.

 Why so many categories for the 3x3 Show?

 We feel it is more beneficial for illustrators to enter their work in specific categories as opposed to general categories.
 For example, instead of the broad Editorial category, we break ours down into specific uses i.e. portraits, sports, food & beverage, lifestyle and conceptual.
 This offers illustrators more chances to win.
 See our complete list of categories.

 Who can enter the 3x3 Show?

 Our show is open to all illustrators at all levels in all countries.
 In addition art directors, graphic designers, educators, editors and publishers may enter work they have commissioned.
 Work must have been produced, not necessarily published, prior to the show deadline.